Shady Valley, Tennessee: Economy

+Until the early 1900s, Shady Valley lacked railroad transport which limited economic opportunities.
+After the construction of rail, the community had an increase in the development of timber and manganese mining industries.

 Shady Valley has one small general store, a locally owned restaurant, the "Raceway Grill", a post office, and until 2020, Shady Valley Elementary School, now closed.
+It has a volunteer fire department.

 The town holds its annual Cranberry Festival the second weekend in October with food, a parade, and auctions.